-(A) How many inspections are required for family child care providers?
+(A) What inspections are required for family child care providers?

 (1) At least one inspection prior to the initial issuance of a provisional license.